molgenis/systemsgenetics/Genotype-Harmonizer/README.md

 plink --noweb --file hapmap3CeuChr20B37Mb6 --out hapmap3CeuChr20B37Mb6 --make-bed
 ```

 We have now created a subset of the hapmap3 which is all in forward strand.
-We are no going to swap a large number variants.
+We are now going to swap a large number variants.
 Genotype Harmonizer can identify these swapped variants and flip them back to forward strand using the 1000G data.

 ```Bash
 #Create swap list 50% of SNPs